yxx0410/Learning_Redux/03reducer.md

 ## state structure
 1. normalizing data in state like a database with id
 2. splitting relational data into divided tables

+## Common Mistake
+1. New variables that point to the same objects: js object and array is referenced. object1 = object still reference to same memory object1 = {...object} // Object.assign({},object,{})
+2. Only making a shallow copy of one level, nested object also has same referenced problem; Copying All Levels of Nested Data
+3. Array: splice,push,pop mutate initial state: use slice, ... , concat ,filter/map to return new array